soudy/mathcat/README.md

 ### Functions
 mathcat has a big list of functions you can use.
-A function call is invoked like in any programming language, with an identifier followed by a left parentheses like this: `max(5, 10)`.
+A function call is invoked like in most programming languages, with an identifier followed by a left parentheses like this: `max(5, 10)`.

 | Function     | Arguments   | Description                                                                    |